-Does the 'Look, Cover, Say, Write, Check' Spelling Strategy work?
+‘Look, Cover, Say, Write, Check’ Spelling Strategy - How Does it Work?

 What is the 'Look, Cover, Say, Write, Check' spelling strategy?

-The 'look, cover, say, write, check' method (hereafter referred to as LCSWC) is a popular method of teaching spelling where pupils:
+The 'look, cover, say, write, check' method (hereafter referred to as LCSWC) is a popular method, within English lessons, of teaching spelling where pupils:

 What are the benefits of the 'Look, Cover, Say, Write, Check' strategy?